Margeshy/Remote-Go-Brr/README.md

 ### Profiles

 - **Save**: Select "Save" from the dropdown, type a name, and press Enter.
 - **Load**: Select the profile from the dropdown in the Settings tab.
-It will automatically load all hooks and settings instantly.
+It will automatically load settings & hooked remotes upon rejoining.
 - **Storage**: Profiles are stored in your executor's `workspace/RemoteGoBrr/` folder using the format: `[PlaceID]_profile_[Name].json`.

 ### Random Range (Jitter)